-Residents and staff in care homes are being urged to get their flu jab and avoid being struck down with flu this winter.
+All eligible residents and staff in care homes are being urged to get their flu jab and avoid being struck down with flu this winter.

 Outbreaks of flu often occur in health and social care settings where people are in close contact with each other.
 Because flu is so contagious, staff, patients and residents are all at risk of infection.
-So, if you work or live in care home make sure you get your flu jab now.
+So, if you work or live in care home make sure you get your flu jab.